In War On DEI, Law Is Being Used As A Weapon — These Leaders Are Fighting Back

 With Republicans controlling all three branches of government, the future may seem bleak but resistance is still possible.
 Tillery’s organization, the Alliance for Black Equality, is launching mass actions targeting blue state politicians, demanding they fight to hold conservatives accountable, defend pre-existing protections, and expand them to keep all Americans safe.
 Gabrielle Perry, likewise, is encouraging any and everyone to join forces with likeminded people because our strength is in real community.
 “Coalitions are literally just people working together and it can be small or neighborhood-based,” Perry says.
 “We need coalitions.”
 For example, Perry offered that if a local school’s free lunch program is being stripped then community members can and should pool money together, reach out to local churches, and fund the program themselves.
 This level of pooling resources — particularly to organizations like The Thurman Perry Foundation — can fill the void created by loss of funding elsewhere.

 Susan Taylor Batten wants people to know that it’s not illegal to support and fund Black communities.
 In response to the years-long rollbacks on DEI, book bans, and the SCOTUS decision on affirmative action in 2023, ABFE is teaming up with Asian Americans/Pacific Islanders in Philanthropy, Hispanics in Philanthropy, and Native Americans in Philanthropy on an initiative called READI – The Racial Equity Advancement and Defense Initiative.
-This coalition is coming together to protect race-explicit programming and grantmaking and ABFE will soon be launching a legal and security fund designed to proving legal and other strategic support to nonprofits “who find themselves in the crosshairs, and need advice or counsel resources to continue their work,” says Batten.
+This coalition is coming together to protect race-explicit programming and grantmaking and ABFE will soon be launching a legal and security fund designed to provide legal and other strategic support to nonprofits “who find themselves in the crosshairs, and need advice or counsel resources to continue their work,” says Batten.
 As they champion this work, Batten urged funders to not pull back or operate from fear.
 “We need at this moment, leaders of conviction, who won't sacrifice racial equity for anything,” says Batten.

 We cannot preemptively fall in line with this dangerous series of threats.
 Our job at this moment is not to comply but to resist.
 To fund the programs that need to be funded unapologetically.
 To defend our right to right these historic wrongs.
 To never make the job of fascism too easy.
 To be constantly aware of our rights and to never hold the door open for those wanting to drag us out of the figurative house.
 It’s our job to make sure, at the very least, that we don’t leave without kicking and screaming.